 The standard of undue hardship is high.
 Mere inconvenience or disruption isn’t a good enough reason to ignore the accommodation rules.
 The employer must show they would suffer serious consequences if they accommodated you any further.
 The law gives more weight to a worker’s right to be free from discrimination than it does to an employer’s right to control their workplace.

-In accommodating you, your employer has no obligation to provide the perfect solution.
+In accommodating you, your employer has no obligation to provide the perfect solution, or the specific accommodation you want.
 You must be prepared to accept an accommodation that provides a reasonable solution.

 Step 1.
 Ask your employer for accommodation